 - Conduct lectures and debates to interested groups throughout WA on the subject of dying with dignity.

-- Liaise with national and international Voluntary Euthanasia, or Dying With Dignity organisations and the media.
+- Liaise with national and international Voluntary Assisted Death, or Dying With Dignity organisations and the media.

-- Attend local, national and overseas forums on assisted death issues.
+- Attend local, national and overseas forums on voluntary assisted death issues.

 - Provide information on governmental legislative requirements relating to dying with dignity.